 Among the various forms of magnesium supplements on the market, magnesium glycinate is widely considered the best as many experts and consumers would argue.
 This is a chelated form of magnesium, which means unlike other forms/salts of this mineral, it does not instantly break down into charged ions once it enters the digestive tract, but rather it gets absorbed as a whole molecule and gets broken down afterwards.

-Being more efficiently absorbed, having higher bioavailability, and not upsetting the stomach or causing diarrhea are the main advantages of magnesium glycinate over other forms, such as oxide, chloride, carbonate, etc.
+Being more efficiently absorbed, having higher bioavailability, and not upsetting the stomach or causing diarrhea are the main advantages of magnesium glycinate over other forms, such as oxide, magnesium chloride, carbonate, etc.

 But not all magnesium glycinate supplements are the same either.
 Some products are pure and clean without any unnecessary additives, while others are loaded with junk fillers that do your body no good.
 Not many people bother to read the full list of ingredients before they buy a supplement, but if you care what you’re putting into your body, you definitely should do that.